 “Over the past year, transit agencies statewide have had to adjust service due to staffing shortages and hiring difficulties,” said Votran General Manager Kelvin Miller.
 “Votran is committed to providing safe, reliable service to customers, and we are working diligently to address these challenges and resume regular service as quickly as possible.”

 Votran will begin offering a $1,000 employee hiring and retention bonuses to ensure service operation continues smoothly while actively recruiting additional staff.

 Printed bus schedules may not reflect up-to-date operations while service adjustments are in effect.
-For real-time information, customers should visit Votran.org/take-a-trip.
+For real-time information, customers should visit Votran.org.